Anxiety Before Travel: It’s Okay!

-I love to travel.
+Feeling anxiety before travel?
+I totally understand your pain and dilemma!
+As for me, I love to travel.
 I mean, duh.
-I’m passionate enough to keep this blog going for almost three years.
+At this point, I’m passionate enough to keep this blog going for almost three years.
 But I’m not always excited to pack, hop on the train to airport, slog my way through customs, find my hostel, alllllll that great stuff that comes with travel.

 Like a lot of you, I also feel nervous before my big trips and wonder whether or not it’s a good idea to travel alone at all.
 My mind sometimes drifts towards negativity, nagging me about whether or not I’ll make friends or if I’ll hate the place I’m visiting.
 It’s so true staying home, relaxing over my school holidays, is a lot easier than boarding a plane and navigating a new city.